 - Women who are pregnant and have any symptoms of hepatitis C virus infection should speak to their doctor about having a screening test for the virus.

-Finally, if you would like to book your HCV Test, give us a call on 08882668822 or fill our the form below for a call back.
+Finally, if you would like to book your HCV Test, give us a call on 09811166231 or fill out the form below for a call back.

 Other articles that may be relevant for you: